hplawski/hplawski/README.md

 - 📊 Transitioning to Cyber Security since June 2024

 - 🤝 I’m on the lookout for exciting opportunities to kickstart my career in **Cyber Security specifically the following roles: (1) SOC Analyst Tier 1, (2) Security Auditor, (3) Security Analyst, (4) Risk Analyst, (5) Cybersecurity Compliance Analyst, (6) Vulnerability Assessor, (7) Junior IT Auditor.
-My sights are set on securing graduate or associate-level roles, and I'm particularly drawn to positions in the vibrant landscapes of Malta, Spain, and the Luxembourg(preferably in remote capacities for now).** <br>
+My sights are set on securing graduate or associate-level roles, and I'm particularly drawn to positions in the vibrant landscapes of Malta, Spain, and Luxembourg(preferably in remote capacities for now).** <br>
 I can work immediately for onsite, hybrid, and remote roles.

 - It's worth noting that I come equipped with the legal ability to work seamlessly in the European Union and European Economic Area, eliminating the need for sponsorship, work permits, or visas.